MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Debug your Teams app locally using Visual Studio

 Teams Toolkit helps you to debug and preview your Microsoft Teams app locally.
-Visual Studio allows you to debug tab, bot, and message extension.
+Visual Studio allows you to debug tabs, bots, and message extensions.
 You can debug your app locally in Visual Studio using Teams Toolkit by performing:

 ### Set up dev tunnel (Only for Bot and Message Extension app)